joshuadeleon/coursea-ML/README.md

 # coursea-ML
 My coursework for Coursea Stanford ML course.

+## Note
 Using this violates honor code.